-- 2.7.1 It is prohibited to operate a vehicle in a restricted area in a manner that may endanger people, aircraft, vehicles, or equipment, taking into account all circumstances, including traffic levels in that area or those normally expected. - 2.7.2 The speed limits in the indicated areas are as follows: - a) 10 km/h in baggage rooms - b) 25 km/h in vehicle corridors and aprons - c) 70 km/h on perimeter roadways and maneuvering areas - 2.7.3 The speed limits indicated in Paragraph 2.7.2 do not apply to emergency vehicles in emergency situations.
+- 2.7.1 It is prohibited to operate a vehicle in a restricted area in a manner that may endanger people, aircraft, vehicles, or equipment, taking into account all circumstances, including traffic levels in that area or those normally expected. - 2.7.2 The speed limits in the indicated areas are as follows: - a) 10 km/h in baggage rooms; - b) 25 km/h in vehicle corridors and aprons; - c) 70 km/h on maneuvering areas; - d) 40 km/h on unpaved roads, including the perimeter road and its adjoining roads. - 2.7.3 The speed limits indicated in Paragraph 2.7.2 do not apply to emergency vehicles in emergency situations.